Bradford-Miller/s79-simulator/README.md

 Note the TODO.txt file documents specific tasks that are planned (in some sense ;-) or previous TODO items that have been completed.

+#### 3-18-22 BWM Update
+Test-2 is working correctly, so I'm "releasing" v0.4 of the simulator and 0.2 of the support library.
+Now on to VHDL production, which will mostly be documented under the library!

 #### 3-18-22 BWM
 Still working on test-2.
 It mostly seems to be working correctly (single